Ledaryy/andraskulisov.com/README.md

 # All Materials:
 ## What was done:
-- Django + React setup
+- Django setup
-- Webpack and babel setup
-- Production server setup
+- Production server with apache setup
 - Main part of HTML + CSS
 - Img, gifs, icons etc.
 - Auto turn on/off the server within time frames, to save the costs